 - FY 2022: SDHC will provide MTW funding to shelter providers through a competitive process, to develop and/or acquire new family congregate sites.
 In addition, the program budget will be increased to \$12.8 million, based on an average cost of \$52.06 per night. - FY 2020: The program MTW budget was increased to \$8 million.

-PLANNED NON-SIGNIFICANT CHANGES: SDHC may provide MTW funding to homelessness sector providers through a competitive process, to develop and/or acquire new traditional congregate or alternative safe sheltering sites.
-In addition, the program budget is anticipated to remain at \$12.8 million.
+PLANNED NON-SIGNIFICANT CHANGES: SDHC may provide MTW funding for homelessness sector programs/services to provide shelter services and to develop and/or acquire new traditional congregate or alternative safe sheltering sites.